These are the Lancashire mobile speed camera locations where enforcement vehicles will be visiting during August

-These are the Lancashire mobile speed camera locations in Preston, Blackpool, Burnley, Lancaster and the rest of the county next week
+This week's Lancashire mobile speed camera locations: This is where enforcement vehicles could visit in Preston, Blackpool, Burnley, Lancaster and the rest of the county

 This months mobile speed camera locations have been revealed by Lancashire Road Safety Partnership.

-In Lancashire 40 sites have been identified on major roads and areas of concern, including 36 which speed camera vehicles can visit at any time during August, as well as four fixed locations.
+In Lancashire 40 sites have been identified in major roads and areas of concern, including 36 which speed camera vehicles can visit at any time during August, as well as four fixed locations.

 Enforcement vehicles monitor areas across the county seven days a week, including locations in, Blackpool, Burnley, Lancaster, Morecambe, Preston, South Ribble, Fylde and Wyre.